Treatment for the Effects of Comparing Children

 The effects of comparing children to others are almost wholly negative.
 Children become unable to communicate and function harmoniously with people in a variety of social and intimate situations.
 To effectively counteract these influences may require a variety of treatment options to properly target the areas of their psyche.
 Because each case is unique, we provide individual assessments that combine the most effective approaches.

 Not every threat to the healthy development of a child is an obvious risk.
 Some damage that occurs is internal, mislabeled as a behavioural phase.
 Venture Academy offers help to troubled teens.
-We have locations across Canada in BC, Ontario, and Alberta.
+We have locations across Canada in Ontario and Alberta.

 The World as They Know It